MicroStar-Tech/librdkafka-debian/INTRODUCTION.md

           offset was 10 and the application performs an offsets_store() with offset 9, that offset will not be committed.

+##### Auto offset reset

+The consumer will by default try to acquire the last committed offsets for each topic+partition it is assigned using its configured `group.id`.
+If there is no committed offset available, or the consumer is unable to fetch the committed offsets, the policy of `auto.offset.reset` will kick in.
+This configuration property may be set to one the following values:

+ * `earliest` - start consuming the earliest message of the partition.
+ * `latest` - start consuming the next message to be produced to the partition.
+ * `error` - don't start consuming but isntead raise a consumer error with error-code `RD_KAFKA_RESP_ERR__AUTO_OFFSET_RESET` for the topic+partition.
+This allows the application to decide what to do in case there is no committed start offset.

 ### Consumer groups